 Applied Suicide Intervention Skills Training (ASIST) is a two-day intensive, interactive and practice-dominated course designed to help caregivers recognize and review risk, and intervene to prevent the immediate risk of suicide.
 It is by far the most widely used, acclaimed and researched suicide intervention training workshop in the world. […]Continue readingASIST: Applied Suicide Intervention Skills Training

-What is Caregiver Connections Caregiver Connections is a free drop-in group for anyone who is supporting a loved one with a mental health concern, illness or addiction.
+What is Caregiver Connections Caregiver Connections is a collection of peer services for anyone who is supporting a loved one with a mental health concern, illness or addiction.
 Formal diagnosis by a doctor is not required for caregivers to attend.
-Caregivers aren’t just parents and Caregiver Connections is for anyone who is actively involved in the […]Continue readingCaregiver Connections: Drop-in Family Support
+Caregivers aren’t just parents and Caregiver Connections is for anyone who is actively involved in […]Continue readingCaregiver Connections: Family Support

 Facilitator Training is a two-day course that trains individuals to facilitate support and education groups.
 Participants include individuals from not-for-profit organizations, government employees, organizations supporting individuals with disabilities, self-help/peer groups, and others.
 For more information please call CMHA at 403-342-2266.
 Registration Attendance is limited to 30 participants.
 You can register online or by phone.
 CMHA […]Continue readingFacilitator Training

 With the opening of Recovery College Central Alberta we are please to be able to offer courses that are particularly helpful to family caregivers and friends.
 In particular, our (free) eight week Finding Your Balance class, which is offered several times a year.
 Often times caregivers put their own needs last.
 In this course you […]Continue readingFinding Your Balance Course